obrien-matthew/sample_code/ood/image_processing_app/README.md

 ### Changelog 04/10/19

-* added a controller which handles top-level user commands and calls the appropriate method in its model to handle the user's request. only the first argument of each script line (the command) is validated by the controller, and then the model's methods validate all arguments.
+* added a controller which handles top-level user commands and calls the appropriate method in its model to handle the user's request.
+Only the first argument of each script line (the command) is validated by the controller, and then the model's methods validate all arguments.
 This increases the modular nature of the code.
 See more below.
     * in addition to txt files, the controller can take any Readable object (StringReaders, stdin,